Rev. Joan Montagnes

 Adult Faith Development

-You can register for any of our Adult Faith Development offerings by emailing firstname.lastname@example.org or at the Religious Education table on Sunday morning.
+You can register for any of our Adult Faith Development offerings by emailing firstname.lastname@example.org or at the Religious Education Table on Sunday mornings.

 Free of charge